railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_open.rst

 .. tip:: Invoicing Mode

-   If you work with Open Orders, you should set :guilabel:`Invoice Control` to the mode :guilabel:`Shipped Quantities`.
+   If you work with Open Orders, you should set :guilabel:`Invoice Control` to the mode ``Shipped Quantities``.
    Then the storesperson will be able to re-plan and change the quantities of the forecast deliveries in the system.